 Experienced management team.
 Our management is comprised of an experienced executive team.
-Mr. Adi Sfadia, our Chief Executive Officer since November 2020, has broad experience in senior executive positions.
-Mr. Sfadia served as our Interim CEO from July 2020 and as Chief Financial Officer for 5 years, and prior to that he served as Chief Financial Officer at other leading public and private companies.
 Our Company's leadership is comprised of highly skilled senior managers who have an extensive experience each in her or his field of expertise, including high expertise in cutting-edge technology and field proven success in development of our business and organization.